iauns/cpm/README.md

 example of this is given above in the section on exposing foregin module interfaces.

+For example, if you were to request version `v0.9.1` of module `A`, and a module you added requests `v0.9.5` of the same module `A`, then your version would be upgraded to `v0.9.5` to comply with the pre-existing version of the module.
+It is considered best practice to set `USE_EXSTING_VER` to `TRUE` when using externals, even when building modules for others to use.

 Force only one module version
 -----------------------------